soradevtech/portfolio-02/README.md

 * Change the class/id names to correctly represent elements
 * Add a close button for the nav popout menu that's used for smaller resolutions
 * Work on responsive stylings - Adjust the section spacing on the main page for smaller screens - Fix the top section splash image to display correctly at the lowest resolution - Fix the nav popout menu styling for the smaller resolutions - Adjust the responsive styling on the blog, 404, and search pages
-* fix text background for bullet points(i think that's the target?)
+* fix text background for bullet points in blog posts (i think that's the target?)

-* Figure out how to display code blocks when writing posts
 * Get a favicon
-* Write out comments on how the header icons are coded in

 * Try to use native wordpress syntax to pull up pods data on their pages